MohammadAdnanKhan/SpaceX-Data-Science-Project/README.md

 savings is because SpaceX can reuse the first stage.
 Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+Based on public information and machine learning models, I had to predict if SpaceX will reuse the first stage.

 ## 📄 Questions to be answered
 - How do variables such as payload mass, launch site, number of